Swvla/docs/guides/plugins/apps/payment.md

 Below you can see different definitions of payment methods.

-Depending on what urls you provide, Shopware knows, which kind of payment flow your payment method supports.
+Depending on the URLs you provide, Shopware knows which kind of payment flow your payment method supports.

 {% code title="manifest.xml" %}